mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 #### Big Data Analytics
-There has been a big explosion of the amount of data that is generated on a day to day basis.
-This has been caused by the amount of instrumentation that is deployed out in our world today,mobile devices, Fridges, Airplanes, ATM machines, Cookies in browsers etc. This instrumentation generates large volumes of data.
-Big data analysis is the process where you take a large dataset you with a goal to uncover hidden patterns, unknown corelations, market trends and other usefull information.
-There are two types of Big data analytics
+There has been a big explosion of the amount of data generated on a day to day basis caused by the amount of instrumentation deployed out in our world today; mobile devices, Fridges, Airplanes, ATM machines, Cookies in browsers etc. Big data analysis is the process where you take a large dataset with a goal to uncover hidden patterns, unknown corelations, market trends and other useful information.

+There are two types of Big data analytics:
 - Batch Analytics
 - Real-Time analytics

 #### Batch Analytics

-This is the proess where you collect data over a period of time from instrumenation store it and processing of it on a historical processing.
+This is the process where you collect data over a period of time from instrumenation, store it and perform historical processing.
 It is analogous to collecting all your dirty clothes in the wash basket over a period of time and throwing it into the washing machine at one go.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-01.png)

 #### Real-Time Analytics

-This is the process of analysizing the data as it streams in real-time.
-One example of this is the real time analysis of  of credit card transactions.
+This is the process of analyzing streams of data in real-time.
+One example of this is the real time analysis of credit card transactions.
 To catch/reduce fraud, one of the things banks do is to make sure a customers credit card transactions are all initiated from within a certian region.
-If it is found that the same credit card has been swipped both in California and in New York within a period of 10 minutes, then one transaction is flaged fradulent transaction and customer is notified of suspicious activies in their account.
+If it is found that the same credit card has been swipped both in California and in New York within a period of 10 minutes, then one transaction is flagged as a fradulent transaction and the customer is notified of suspicious activies in their account.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-02.png)